How many students apply?

 Do I still have to resend transcripts, letters of recommendation and resumes if I have already submitted them from last summer?

-Students who submitted these materials last summer do not have to resubmit these items.
-All materials mailed from the Summer 2012 applications have been retained.
-Applicants may choose to send new information if their qualifications and experiences have improved over the past year.
+Students who have submitted these materials from last summer do not have to resubmit these items.
+All materials mailed from the summer 2014 applications have been retained.
+Applicants may choose to send new information if your qualifications and experiences have improved over the past year.

 What documentation is required to begin?